Spanish American wars of independence: Historical context

 Political independence was not necessarily the foreordained outcome of the political turmoil in Spanish America.
 "There was little interest in outright independence."
 As historians R.A.
 Humphreys and John Lynch note, "it is all too easy to equate the forces of discontent or even the forces of change with the forces of revolution."
 Since "by definition, there was no history of independence until it happened," when Spanish American independence did occur, explanations for why it came about have been sought.
 The Spanish American Wars of Independence were essentially a power vacuum in the Spanish monarchy that resulting in a rupture that gave rise to new states.

+Proposals for a controlled independence

+A number of proposals to grant independence to parts of the Spanish Empire had been made over the centuries, the first of them going back to the conquest of the Aztec Empire in the 16th century, with Toribio de Benavente suggesting King of Spain and Holy Roman Emperor Charles V to place a Spanish prince at the head of New Spain.
+The idea strengthened in the 18th century after Spain's participation in the American Revolutionary War, with the goal of preventing the Spanish overseas territories from developing sentiments of independence in the example of the United States.
+Ministers José Ábalos and the Count of Aranda presented King Charles III with ideas of turning the empire into a confederacy of monarchies under the Spanish House of Bourbon.
+However, while not rejecting them, Charles did not act upon them either.
+A similar idea was presented in the 18th century by Secretary of State Manuel Godoy to Charles IV, which was found unrealizable at the time.